 How To Prevent Baked Cheesecakes From Cracking

 I'm going to show you how to achieve a perfect baked cheesecake and even better, without using a water bath (Bain Marine), just like our amazing mini chocolate cheesecakes.

-- Room temperature ingredients - Make sure all of your ingredients are at room temperature, unless the recipe says otherwise.
-This will make the ingredients easier to mix with each other without us having to over whisk them.
+- Room temperature ingredients - Make sure all of your ingredients are at room temperature unless the recipe says otherwise.
+This will make the ingredients easier to mix without us having to over-whisk them.

 - Oven temperature - Always low.
 We want that smooth creamy texture.
-High temperature will bake our cheesecake too fast and aggresive, creating those cracks.
-Each oven is different so I really recommend you to use a portable thermometer like this (I use it also).
-If you're baking with oven, and I'm not just referring to cheesecakes, you just need to have it.
+High temperatures will bake our cheesecake too fast and aggressively, creating those cracks.
+Each oven is different so I recommend you to use a portable thermometer like this (I use it also).
+If you're baking with an oven, and I'm not just referring to cheesecakes, you just need to have it.